gosub-com/Zurfur/README.md

         // This is a regular private comment Log.Info("Hello World, 2+2={2+2}")

-Functions are declared with the `fun` keyword.
-The type name comes after the argument, and the return type comes after the parameters.

-Extension methods are allowed at the namespace level:
+Extension methods are declared at the namespace level:

     // Declare an extension method for strings pub str::Rest() str:
-        return Count == 0 ? "" : str(this[1..])
+        return this.Count == 0 ? "" : str(this[1..])

+Properties are public by default, and are defined with `get` and `set` keywords:

+    get MyString() str:
+        return myString

+    set MyString(v str):
+        myString = v
+        MyStringChangedEvent()

 By default, functions pass parameters as read-only reference.
-The exception is that small types (e.g. `int`, and `Span<T>`) may be passed by value when it is more efficient to do so.
-In this example, `a` is passed by value.
+The exception is that small types (e.g. `int`, and `Span<T>`) are passed by copy because it is more efficient to do so:

+    pub fun Test(
+        a               int,  // Pass a copy (i.e. `type passcopy`) b           mut int,  // Illegal since `int` is an immutable type (i.e. `type ro`) c       mut ref int,  // Pass by ref, allow assignment d           own int,  // Illegal since `int` is passed by value e               str,  // Pass by ref since `str` is immutable boxed (i.e.`type ro boxed`)
-    pub fun Test(a        int,          // Pass by value since that's more efficient b    mut int,          // Illegal since `int` is an immutable type (i.e. `type ro`) c        MyMutType,    // Read-only, pass by value or reference whichever is more efficient d    mut MyMutType)    // Mutable, but `ro` fields are preserved
+                              //    other qualifiers for `str` are the same as for `int` f         List<int>,  // Pass by ref, read-only g     mut List<int>,  // Pass by ref, allow mutable operations, but not assignment h ref mut List<int>,  // Pass by ref, allow mutable operations and assignment i     own List<int>,  // Take ownership of the list j        MyMutType,   // Read-only, pass by value or reference depending on type k    mut MyMutType)   // Mutable, but `ro` fields are preserved

-If `c` is big, such as a matrix containing 16 floats, it is passed by reference.
-If it is small, such as a single `int` or `Span<type>`, it is passed by value.
-A type containing three integers might be passed by value or by reference depending on the compiler, options, and optimizations.
-`d` is always passed by referece.

-**TBD:** `d` does not need to be annotated at the call site.
-I am still undecided on this.
-If you are passing an immutable type, (e.g. `int`, `Array`, etc.) it wouldn't apply because the type is immutable.
-If you are passing a mutable type (e.g. `List`), you can hover over the function call to see if it is mutating a parameter.
-Annotating all call sites with `mut` feels like it would unecessarily clutter the code.
-OTOH, maybe it would make it easer to read or spot possible bugs.
+When an argument is passed by `mut`, it does not need to be annotated at the call site.
+This is because it is obvious that `f(myList)` could possibly mutate `myList` and it's easy enough to see if `f` does that just by hovering over the definition of `f`.
+Also, `f(myList)` can never replace `myList`, it can only modify it.

+When an argument is pased by `mut ref`, it must be annotated at the call site (e.g. `f(ref myInt)`).
+This is because it is not quickly obvious that the entire object could be replaced.
+Furthermore, it would not be obvious that `f(myInt)` or `f(myString)` would change the value.
+Therefore, if passed by `mut ref`, the call site need annotation such as `f(ref myInt)` or `f(ref myStr)`.

 There are no `out` parameters, but functions can return multiple values:

     // Multiple returns
     pub fun Circle(a f64, r f64) -> (x f64, y f64):
-        return a.Cos()*r, a.Sin()*r
+        return cos(a)*r, sin(a)*r

 The return parameters are always named, and can be used by the calling function:

     @location = Circle(a, r)
     Log.Info("X: {location.x}, Y:{location.y}")

+Functions and properties can return a mutable or immutable references to a field:

+    pub fun ListRoFun() ref List<int> { return ref myList}           // Read only ref pub fun ListMutFun() mut ref List<int> { return mut ref myList } // Mutable ref pub get ListRoProp() ref List<int> { return ref myList }         // Read only ref pub get ListMutProp() mut ref List<int> { return ref myList}     // Mutable ref

 ## Types